BurakDizlek/OrderManagementApp/README.md

 ## Setup

-1. Clone the repository.
+1. Clone this repository: ```git clone https://github.com/BurakDizlek/OrderManagementApp.git ```
+2. Open the project in Android Studio.
-2. Build and run the application.
+3. Build and run the app.